logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/other-settings/modal-close-attempts/_index.md

 1. Captures screenshots of the current state when the modal dialog box unexpectedly appears, by using the [capture screen](/TA_Automation/Topics/bia_capture_screen.html) built-in action.
 2. If the modal dialog box indeed appears, TA clicks the **Continue** button to bypass the dialog box.
 If TA is unable to find the **Continue** button, TA then closes that modal dialog box.

-    **Note:** If the action handler is unable to be executed at the first time, it attempts to retry 3 times.
+{{<note>}} If the action handler is unable to be executed at the first time, it attempts to retry 3 times.

 **Action Lines**